Capitol Beltway Fall Classic at Walt Whitman

 K v K:

-If you find me here, give me very clear judge instruction.
+If you happen to find me here, give me very clear judge instruction.

 They're arbitrary.
 I've given up trying to adapt to a scale but I do try to give speaks based on the division and tournament.
 Here's some important things to note: